uofa-cmput404/uofa-cmput404.github.io/content/labsignments/language.md

 ## Question 1A

-Where are the course expectations around plagiarism documented?
+Where are the course expectations around plagiarism, citation, and LLM use documented?

 ## Question 1B